jasmin-nordic/nordic-food-tracker/README.md

 ## About

 Nordic Food Tracker documents what welfare standards require on paper — and what that means in practice.
-It maps the gap between written regulation and real-world understanding, and flags where common assumptions exceed what standards actually specify.
+It maps the gap between written regulation and real-world understanding and practises, and flags where common assumptions exceed what standards actually specify.

 **This project is:**
-- Research and documentation, not advocacy
+- Research and documentation
 - Built on manual source verification and structured methodology
 - Focused on Nordic food systems and regulatory frameworks